 Currently, the UK is enjoying a major financial benefit from some of the lowest sovereign borrowing costs in the world as the UK is seen as a safe haven from Eurozone debt.
-There is little evidence of consumer confidence levels recovering or that the manufacturing sector is picking up.
+There is little evidence of consumer confidence levels are recovering nor that the manufacturing sector is picking up.
 On the positive side, growth in the services sector has rebounded in Q3 2012 and banks have made huge progress since 2008 in shrinking their balance sheets to more manageable levels and also in reducing their dependency on wholesale funding.
 However, availability of credit remains tight in the economy and the Funding for Lenders scheme, which started in August 2012, has not yet had the time to make a significant impact.
 Finally, the housing market remains tepid and the outlook is for house prices to be little change for a prolonged period.

-Economic Growth - Economic growth has basically flat lined since the election of 2010 and the economic forecasts for 2012 and beyond were revised substantially lower in the Bank of England Inflation Quarterly Report for August 2012 and were then further lowered in the November 2012 Report.
-Quantitative easing was increased again by £50bn in July 2012 to a total of £375bn.
+Economic Growth - With the exception of recently released Q3 2012 data, economic growth has, basically, flat lined since the election of 2010 and the economic forecasts for 2012 and beyond were revised substantially lower in the Bank of England Inflation quarterly report for August 2012.
+Quantitative Easing was increased again by £50bn in July 2012 to a total of £375bn.
 Many forecasters are expecting a further round of QE to stimulate economic activity regardless of any near-term optimism.
-The announcement in November 2012 that £35bn will be transferred from the Bank of England's Asset Purchase Facility to the Treasury is also effectively a further addition of QE.

 Unemployment - The Government's austerity strategy has resulted in a substantial reduction in employment in the public sector.
-Despite this, total employment has increased to the highest level for four years as over one million jobs have been created in the private sector in the last two years.
+Despite this, total employment has increased to the highest level for four years by August 2012 and the numbers of unemployment benefit claimants have also been falling slightly.

 Inflation and Bank Rate - Inflation has fallen sharply during 2012 from a peak of 5.2% in September 2011 to 2.2% in September 2012.
-However, inflation increased back to 2.7% in October 2012 though it is expected to fall further to the 2% target level within the two year horizon.
+Inflation is expected to fall further to the 2% target level within the two year horizon.